forecastrhq/forecastr-code-challenge/README.md

 - frontend/src/contexts/products_context/reducer.js

 If you have a different preferred method to implement the requested features, feel free to use those instead.

-Other key files:
-- Data model is in backend/prisma/schema.prisma
-- Server endpoints are in src/schema/queries and src/schema/mutations
-- React app landing page is in frontend/src/App.js

 Feel free to add any other libraries (such as charting or table libraries) that will help you achieve your goals.
 Always remember to check the package.json file for extra scripts and libraries.